 My dessert style here at tvfgi is casual and laid back, and even when I do a layer cake like this one it never gets uptight or fussy.
-This one is inspired by the success of my Raspberry Lemon Cake with Lemon Buttercream that’s been wildly popular.
-(A mouthwatering lemon frosting is the connection between the two.)
-Both are definitely spring/summertime cakes, perfect for tea parties, showers, birthdays, etc.
+It’s inspired by my wildly popular Raspberry Lemon Cake with Lemon Buttercream.
+(A mouthwatering lemon frosting is the connection between the two.) ย Both are definitely spring/summertime cakes, perfect for tea parties, showers, birthdays, etc.

 - cake flour ~ makes this cake extra tender, but you can also use all purpose flour.